AckerlyXu/heima/articles/azure-portal/azure-portal-dashboard-share-access.md

 All published dashboards are implemented as Azure resources, which means they exist as manageable items within your subscription and are contained in a resource group.
 From an access control perspective, dashboards are no different than other resources, such as a virtual machine or a storage account.

+> [!TIP]
-> [AZURE.TIP] Individual tiles on the dashboard enforce their own access control requirements based on the resources they display.
+> Individual tiles on the dashboard enforce their own access control requirements based on the resources they display.
 Therefore, you can design a dashboard that is shared broadly while still protecting the data on individual tiles.

 ## Understanding access control for dashboards